obarthel/amiga-smbfs/README.md

 The alternative is `PROTOCOL=nt1` which might provide better compatibility and performance with *Microsoft Windows* systems.

 When in doubt, stick with `PROTOCOL=core`.

+#### 5.4.6. `SESSIONSETUP/K`

+If the `UNICODE=ON` option is in effect, the **smbfs** program may not be able to connect to the server because it expects Unicode text to be used only after the server session has been established.

+With `UNICODE=ON` the `SESSIONSETUP=DELAY` option will delay enabling Unicode support until after the session has been established. `SESSIONSETUP=NODELAY` will enable Unicode support at the earliest possible time instead.

+The default is `SESSIONSETUP=DELAY` which works both with *Samba*, and seems to be required for *Microsoft Windows* systems.

 ### 5.5.
 Time conversion